felixbur/nkululeko/paper/paper.md

 $ nkululeko.nkululeko --config data/polish/exp.ini
 ```

 That's it!
 The results will be stored in the `results/exp_polish_os` folder as stated in `exp.ini`.
-Below is the example of the debug output of the command:
+Below is an example of the debug output of the command:

 ```bash
 DEBUG: nkululeko: running exp_polish_os from config data/polish/exp.ini,